ankur-gupta/pyspark-playground/README.md

    # ...
    # http://127.0.0.1:8888/?token=s0m3a1phanum3rict0k3n
    ```
    Use your browser to go to the address printed in terminal.
-You should be
+If the jupyter
-   able to run python code in the jupyter notebook.
-You should also be able
+   UI renders within your browser, this means that the jupyter server running
-   to create a one-container spark cluster from inside the jupyter notebook.
+   within the docker container created by the pyspark-playground is functioning
-   If you want to create a spark cluster over multiple containers, continue
+   smoothly.
+If you are interested, you can create a notebook and you should be
-   to the next steps after exiting the container.
+   able to run python code in the notebook.

    Exit the container by pressing `Control+C` in the
    terminal.
 Exiting is important because the above command binds host